 As an alternative to the fees as a percent of construction cost set forth in § 2-211, the Agency may negotiate a lump sum or hourly (not to exceed) fee contract, subject to approval by the Section.
-The lump sum or hourly (not to exceed) fee should be based on the estimated construction cost, which is applied the percentages set forth in § 2-211 or a lesser percentage figure may be used if the Agency determines that portions of the design work can be furnished by other qualified sources.
+The lump sum or hourly (not to exceed) fee should be based on the estimated construction cost, which is applied the percentages set forth in § 2-211 or a lesser percentage figure may be used if the Section Agency determines that portions of the design work can be furnished by other qualified sources.
+When a lump sum or hourly (not to exceed) fee basis is contemplated, then public notification to Design Professionals should so state.